hackerwhale/bug-bounty-checker/README.md

 # 🔍 Bug Bounty Target Fit Checker

-A simple, offline tool to help bug bounty hunters and ethical hackers quickly determine whether a target aligns with their interests—such as API or Web-based vulnerabilities—based on a customizable checklist.
+A simple tool to help bug bounty hunters and ethical hackers quickly determine whether a target aligns with their interests—such as API or Web-based vulnerabilities—based on a customizable checklist.

 ## ✨ Features